monicahq/customers/README.md

 The key is a JSON that is encrypted with a key that we, and only we, possess.
 Once the key is created, customers simply have to copy and paste the encrypted key to their accounts to validate it.

 Every day, on either Monica or OfficeLife, we will check if we need to revalidate a key, depending on the frequency of the subscription - they can be either monthly or annual.

-This check is a ping that the instance will do on the customer portal.
+This check is a ping that originates from an OfficeLife or Monica instance, which will reach this customer portal.
 Obviously, no private information is ever exchanged during this check.
+This ping either replies with a HTTP 200 or HTTP 500, depending on the validity of the key.

 ## 📦 Installation